Kong/docs.konghq.com/app/deck/guides/multi-file-state.md

+---
-# Using multiple files to store configuration
+title: Using multiple Files to Store Configuration
+toc: false
+---

 decK can construct a state by combining multiple JSON or YAML files inside a directory instead of a single file.

-In most use case, a single-file will suffice but you might want to use multiple files if:
+In most use case, a single file will suffice but you might want to use multiple files if:
 - You want to organizes the files for each service, in such a case, you can have a file per service, and keep a service, it's associate routes,